Sebastian Vettel and Max Verstappen will battle it out for the Drivers Championship, with Hamilton as the favourite.

 And finally, a quick reminder that all 20 of the Formula One Grand Prix races can be bet on individually as the season progresses.
 In addition, there are a wide array of options offering far more than a bet based simply on who will finish first in any given race – you may also bet on whether a driver will finish a race, who will come in last or who will start a race in pole position

 Constructors Championship Formula 1 Future Odds 2021

-In addition to the Drivers Championship - the Constructors title odds are also offered in Formula One.
+In addition to the Drivers Championship - the Constructor's title odds are also offered in Formula One.
 And looking at the odds, there were only three teams in genuine contention for that crown.
-On January 11, 2021.
-The odds for were last updated and here are the latest Constructors standings;
+On September 30, 2021, the odds were updated and here are the latest Constructors standings;

 It’s quite straightforward really.
 There is a range of sites that allow users to stream the F1 from their computers; ESPN is a company that offers a streaming service to computer users.
 Alternatively, ESPN as a channel on the television covers all the F1 races throughout the season.

 How many races are in an F1 season?

 There are 23 races in the F1 season, 11 of which take place in Europe while the other 12 take place in other countries around the world.
 Historically, F1 has been a European sport.